A guide to how airline miles work

 Here are a few frequently asked questions about how airline miles work so you can better understand your options:

-With frequent flyer miles, you usually earn miles when you fly, but you may also earn miles by making purchases through an airline’s shopping portal.
-Once you have enough miles, you can usually use those miles toward the price of your flight.
+With frequent flyer miles, you usually earn miles when you fly.
+But you may also earn miles in other ways, like by making purchases through an airline’s shopping portal.
+Then you can usually use those miles toward the price of your flight.

 You may be able to use both credit card miles and frequent flyer airline miles on the same trip, but how you combine and redeem your rewards might vary based on the airline and credit card issuer.

-A travel rewards credit card like Venture from Capital One may help you save even more on your trips.
-Because you can earn miles on every purchase—like double miles for every purchase with Venture—you could end up earning more with your card than through frequent flyer programs alone.
-Plus, you might be eligible for additional benefits.
+A travel rewards credit card may help you save even more on your trips.
+Plus, you might be eligible for additional cardholder benefits.
+And because you can earn miles on every purchase, you could end up earning more with your card than through frequent flyer programs alone.
+For example, Venture cardholders can earn unlimited 2X miles on every purchase and unlimited 5X miles on hotels, vacation rentals, rental cars and activities booked through Capital One Travel.

 Rewards miles you earn through your credit card issuer or an airline can be used to cover the cost of things like airfare, hotels and rental cars.

 If you’re interested in maximizing your rewards potential, you may want to consider a general travel rewards card.
-Capital One’s travel rewards cards let you earn rewards on every dollar you spend, whether you’re buying a plane ticket or stocking up on groceries.
-Compare travel rewards cards online today.
+Capital One offers travel rewards credit cards with exclusive benefits and elevated rewards that can help make your travel experience more enjoyable.

 Related Content